PaddlePaddle/Parakeet/README.md

 ## Overview

 In order to facilitate exploiting the existing TTS models directly and developing the new ones, Parakeet selects typical models and provides their reference implementations in PaddlePaddle.
 Further more, Parakeet abstracts the TTS pipeline and standardizes the procedure of data preprocessing, common modules sharing, model configuration, and the process of training and synthesis.
-The models supported here includes Vocoders and end-to-end TTS models:
+The models supported here include Vocoders and end-to-end TTS models:

 - Vocoders
   - [WaveFlow: A Compact Flow-based Model for Raw Audio](https://arxiv.org/abs/1912.01219)